turingschool-examples/frontend-mod-1-prework/day_1/day1-exercises.md

 Cmd+Option+u

 List five different HTML elements and what they are used for.
-For example, <p> is a paragraph element, and it is used to represent a paragraph of text.
+For example, <!-- <p></p> -->is a paragraph element, and it is used to represent a paragraph of text.

  <h1-6> are for headings, h1 being the biggest and then becoming smaller font as you approach h6 for use as subheadings. <b> elements are used to make text appear bold. <i> elements make text appear in italics. <sup> makes text appear superscript and <sub> makes text appear subscript.